megmuni/IVDBM-ABM/README.md

 # IVDBM-ABM
-This is the IVD biomaterial ABM of stem cell-seeded alginate hydrogel, written in C++.
+[ONGOING] This is the IVD biomaterial ABM of stem cell-seeded alginate hydrogel, written in C++.